-10 Hard-Shelled Facts About Horseshoe Crabs
+10 Fascinating Facts About Horseshoe Crabs

 Walking around on the ocean floor is generally how horseshoe crabs get from point A to point B. Nevertheless, young ones will often flip over and start propelling themselves through the water, using their gills as extra paddles.
 With age, they do this less frequently.

 5. The horseshoe crab's spiked tail has several uses.

 Stinging isn't one of them, despite what many believe.
 Among its uses are assuming rudder duties and helping the arthropod right itself after getting stuck on its back.

 Both larvae and fully grown horseshoe crabs eat aquatic worms.
 Though adults will also devour algae and carrion, they predominantly consume clams and mussels.
 These low-profile predators mash food between the spiky upper regions of their legs before pushing it into their mouths.

 7. Horseshoe crabs gather in Delaware Bay for a massive annual mate-a-thon.

 Every year in May and June, the bay becomes the largest Atlantic horseshoe crab spawning zone on Earth.
 During the night, a female will climb ashore with a male (or several) in hot pursuit.
 After she digs a hole and deposits her eggs, the males fertilize them.
 Migratory shore birds descend upon the bay in huge numbers, fattening themselves on the nutrient-rich eggs.
 Among them are hundreds of red knots, which use the crab fest as a pit stop during their yearly migration from the Arctic to South America.